NeenaPrasad/Getting_and-Cleaning_Data_Course_Project/CodeBook.md

 #### 7. Relabelling activity column values

-__activity_labels__ stores the activity labels for the activity column, ie, **LAYING, SITTING, STANDING, WALKING WALKING_DOWNSTAIRS  and WALKING_UPSTAIRS** from the text file activity_labels.txt.
-The activity column of the **reqData** is then factorised by providing character labels from activity _labels.
+__activityLabels__ stores the activity labels for the activity column, ie, **LAYING, SITTING, STANDING, WALKING WALKING_DOWNSTAIRS  and WALKING_UPSTAIRS** from the text file activity_labels.txt.
+The activity column of the **reqData** is then factorised by providing character labels from activityLabels.
 The subject column in the **reqData** is also factorised.

 #### Activity Labels